HOT reads — literally.

-There's a gift you can give your partner that'll blow both your minds, bring you closer as a couple, possibly give you glimpse of spiritual enlightenment and won't cost you a penny: That's according to authors of these guides to tantric sex, an ancient sexual discipline inspired by Buddhist philosophy.
+There's a gift you can give your partner that'll blow both your minds, bring you closer as a couple, possibly give you a glimpse of spiritual enlightenment — and won't cost you a penny.
+At least, that's according to the authors of these guides to tantric sex, an ancient sexual discipline inspired by Buddhist philosophy.

 Tantric sex comes in a variety of forms — it often comes up in discussions of the Kama Sutra sex positions — but as a general rule, it is a much longer, slower, more conscious and more spiritual version of your average do-the-deed encounter.

 Tantric sex involves aspects of meditation, yoga, and mindfulness and often requires a great deal of restraint — all in the service of elevating sex to an exercise of the soul as well as the body.

 1. Introduction To Tantra — Buddhism in the bedroom

 Lama Thubten Yeshe's authoritative text explains the spiritual foundation of tantric practice, making complex Buddhist theories on desire, purity, and happiness accessible and inviting.
 He provides a history of the practice, including its links to Kama Sutra, which has its beginnings some 2,500 years ago and explains the ways in which tantra is seen as both a transformation of human desire and a direct route to enlightenment.